What is a Good Credit Score to Buy a Home?

 What's the minimum credit score for a home loan?

 The short answer is: it depends.
-The minimum credit score you’ll need to buy a new home, condo, or townhouse will depend on the type of mortgage you need.
-For conventional loans, lenders may allow for lower credit scores based on your down payment amount, debt-to-income ratio, and current debts to help them determine your interest rate and loan amount.
+The minimum credit score you'll need to buy a new home will depend on the type of mortgage you need.
+For conventional loans, lenders may allow for lower credit scores based on your down payment amount, debt-to-income ratio, savings, or your current income level.